-Please read this prior article to using your Pokit Pro.
+Please read this article prior to using your Pokit Pro.

 If you are having trouble taking measurements in Voltage, Low Current, Resistance or Capacitance modes with your Pokit Pro, it might be due to a blown 500mA fuse.